South Africa – A World in One Country

 From US$2,829 / CA$3,989 – twin

-Prices are “starting from” rates, shown in US$ and CA$ equivalents of the South African Rand, per person based on two people sharing a twin room, one person in a single.
+Prices are “starting from” rates, shown in US$ and CA$ equivalents of the South African Rand, per person based on two people sharing a twin room.
+Single rates on request.
 There are no triple rooms offered on this tour.
 Final price may vary depending on currency conversions at the time of booking.

 On arrival in Johannesburg at OR Tambo International Airport, you will be met by a local representative and transferred to your hotel.
 The remainder of the day is at leisure to explore the magnificent suburban shopping malls or take an optional Soweto Tour (own account).
 At 19h00 you will have the opportunity to meet in reception for a briefing on the tour and a chance to meet your fellow travellers.